 The GAD meets on a monthly basis, and as requested, with the departments to maintain open communication between OTC-GAD and the Departments.
-The intent of the monthly meetings is to discuss any issues or concerns regarding any of the departments' grants, as well as serve as a dedicated time to review changes.
+The intent of the monthly meetings is to discuss any issues or concerns regarding any of the departments' grants, as well as serve as a dedicated time to review changes and other specific grant topics.

-The Purchasing and Strategic Sourcing Department activities related to procurement using grant funds must follow their established policies and procedures as well as the prescribed rules in the 2 CFR 200 related to Purchasing.
+The Purchasing and Strategic Sourcing Department activities related to procurement using grant funds must follow their established policies and procedures as well as the prescribed rules in the 2 CFR 200 related to Procurement.
 The user department must ensure compliance with qualified expenditures when requesting a purchase order.
 See Appendix E